 Simply put it’s all about flow.
-The flow of the breath, the flow of spinal fluid and the flow of energy are all affected by posture when we sit down for meditation or to do an exercise.
-Think of the spine as a hose, when there’s a kink, the water flow is cut off or limited.
+The flow of the breath, the flow of spinal fluid, and the flow of energy are all affected by posture when we sit down for meditation or to do an exercise.
+Think of the spine as a hose.
+When there’s a kink, the water flow is cut off or limited.
 This is similar to what happens during a meditation or posture when the energy tries to flow, but the effect is diminished.

 A straight spine allows the lungs and diaphragm to move more smoothly at full range.
-When the tailbone tilts towards the earth, the shoulders pull back and the chest rises, the lungs and diaphragm have extra space to move freely while the abdomen can be relaxed.
+When the tailbone tilts towards the earth, the shoulders pull back, and the chest rises.
+The lungs and diaphragm have extra space to move freely while the abdomen can be relaxed.

-Give it a try, hunch your shoulders forward and down, experiment to see how much air will fill your lungs.
-Now as you sit up and bring the shoulders back while raising the chest notice the movement of your diaphragm.
+Give it a try!
+Hunch your shoulders forward and down.
+Experiment to see how much air will fill your lungs.
+Now as you sit up and bring the shoulders back while raising the chest, notice the movement of your diaphragm.
 Which was easier for you?

-When the vertebrae are aligned the spinal fluid has free range of motion during meditation and certain other exercises.
+When the vertebrae are aligned, the spinal fluid has free range of motion during meditation and certain other exercises.
 The flow of spinal fluid nourishes the brain and the nervous system, allowing messages to flow more clearly.
 This helps us to receive the benefits of meditation more fully.
 A slumped spine can also restrict blood flow during meditation and make us feel sleepy.

 The Flow of Kundalini

 I thought for a long time that I had near perfect posture, but practicing with Divine Alignment has really pushed me to sense and feel the challenge of perfecting the seated easy pose.
 I’ve discovered tiny muscles in my back that I don’t normally pay attention to.
 I was surprised how quickly my back felt fatigued and sore from the smallest amount of posture practice.
-Keeping that in mind it’s important to start with frequent short practices of sitting up straight in correct posture and extending from there.
-I suggest even accomplished yogis give this a try and see how returning to the basics can transform your practice!
+Keeping that in mind, it’s important to start with frequent short practices of sitting up straight in correct posture and extending from there.
+I suggest even accomplished yogis give this a try to see how returning to the basics can transform your practice!

 New to Kundalini Yoga?
 Want to know what it’s all about?
 This online workshop will help you build a strong foundation in the basics.